yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 {{< warning title="Important" >}}

 Save your database credentials in a safe place.
-If you lose these credentials you will not be able to use the database.
+If you lose these credentials, you won't be able to use the database.

 {{< /warning >}}

 ## Viewing the cluster

-After you complete the wizard, the **Clusters** page appears with the provisioning of your new cluster in progress.
+After you complete the wizard, the **Clusters** page appears, showing the provisioning of your new cluster in progress.

 ![Cluster being provisioned](/images/yb-cloud/cloud-cluster-provisioning.png)